helenaferdy/helenaferdy.github.io/_posts/2026-08-07-palo-security-profiles.md

 ---

-We confirm the policy settings in the security rule table.
+We confirm the policy settings in the security rule table has antivirus enabled.

 ![x](/static/2026-08-07-palo-security-profiles/14.png)